I made them up. Yup.

 There’s been some discussion since PASS, when I confessed publicly on Twitter (during Grant Fritchey‘s session) to making them up, about whether I really said that etc etc. Yes – I really did make them up.

 Back in 1999/2000 when I wrote DBCC INDEXDEFRAG and DBCC SHOWCONTIG for SQL Server 2000, customers wanted *some* guidance on what the thresholds should be where they should care about fragmentation or not, and how to remove it.
-We had to put *something* into Books Online (my favorite "it depends!" wouldn't have been too helpful), so I talked to some customers, inside and outside Microsoft, and chose these numbers as most appropriate at the time.
+We had to put *something* into Books Online (my favorite “it depends!” wouldn’t have been too helpful), so I talked to some customers, inside and outside Microsoft, did a bunch of experimentation, and chose these numbers as most appropriate at the time.
+So they’re not *really* made up – they were chosen carefully.

 They’re not set in stone – they’re a big generalization, and there are a ton of other factors that may affect your choice of threshold and fragmentation removal method (e.g. recovery model, high-availability technologies in use, log backup schedule, query workload, disk space, buffer pool memory, and so on).
 I wish Microsoft would update the old whitepaper on fragmentation – they keep promising me they’ll get around to it.